 - She's a Man in Japan: That mysterious female Galactor commander is explained away as simply a loyal follower.
 In the original Gatchaman, Berg Katse and the commander are eventually revealed to be the same hermaphroditic entity who can change sex at will.

 - Title Confusion: The team in the Battle of the Planets adaptation was also named "G-Force", to explain away the "G" symbols on their belts.
-Turner decided to retain the team name for this adaptation, leading to much confusion and backlash from fans who grew up with that first English version.
+Turner decided to retain the team name for this adaptation, leading to much confusion from fans who grew up with that first English version.